 Many People Could Benefit from Improving their Hearing

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), over 37.5 million American adults have been diagnosed with some form of hearing loss.
-Of those Americans, the greatest amount of hearing loss occurs between ages 60 to 69.
+Of those Americans, the greatest amount of hearing issues occurs between ages 60 to 69.
 So, if you’re an older adult with hearing loss, you’re not alone.
+This is actually a prevalent issue in our society, and many people are embarrassed to own up to their hearing loss.

 If you haven’t looked into hearing aids, you’re also not alone.
 The NIDCD notes that less than 30% of people over 70 with hearing loss have tried hearing aids.
 Most older adults wait 7 to 10 years to accept their hearing loss and purchase hearing aids.
 As a result, many people spend years missing the opportunity to hear better and improve their overall well-being.

 An estimated 28.8 million Americans would benefit from hearing aids.
-If you have hearing loss, wearing hearing aids could improve your quality of life.
 Research even suggests that wearing hearing aids can decrease depressive symptoms and delay dementia.
 So, why wait to start hearing and feeling better overall?

 Why You Should Talk about Hearing Loss

-At Advanced Affordable Hearing, we’re here to help you hear at a price you can afford.
-To make it simple, our hearing aids are pre-programmed to the most common forms of hearing loss, so you won’t need a formal hearing test to get started.
+At Advanced Affordable Hearing, we want to help you hear at a price you can afford.
+To make it simple, our hearing aids are pre-programmed to the most common types of hearing loss, so you won’t need a formal hearing test to get started.

-Just visit our Online Hearing Check, or call one of our friendly representatives at 1 (800) 804-0434, to get a general sense of the hearing loss you’re experiencing.
-After that, order the hearing aid that’s right for you!
+Just visit our Online Hearing Check, or call one of our friendly representatives at 1 (800) 804-0434, to discuss your options.
+We can help you order the hearing aid that’s right for you!

 Don’t hesitate to contact us now.